MicrosoftDocs/msteams-docs/msteams-platform/concepts/capabilities-overview.md

 ---
-title: Understand app capabilities
+title: Understand app features
 author: heath-hamilton
-description: Description of Teams app capabilities, such as Tabs, Bots, Messaging extensions, and Webhooks and connectors. ms.topic: conceptual ms.localizationpriority: medium ms.author: lajanuar ms.date: 09/22/2020
+description: Description of Teams app capabilities, such as Tabs, Bots, Messaging extensions, and Webhooks and connectors; app scope, such as personal and shared apps ms.topic: conceptual ms.localizationpriority: medium ms.author: lajanuar ms.date: 09/22/2020
-keywords: tabs bots messaging extensions webhooks connectors gcc
+keywords: tabs bots messaging extensions webhooks connectors
 ---

-# Understand Microsoft Teams app capabilities
+# Understand Microsoft Teams app features

-Extensibility or entry points are different ways in which an app can manifest itself to a user.
+There are multiple ways to extend Teams, so every app is unique.
+A Teams app can manifest itself to a user in different ways.
+An Teams app features include:

+- App capabilities
+- App scope

 For example, a user can interact with an app on a canvas tab to do an activity or might choose to do the same using a conversational bot.
-The various capabilities used to build your Teams app allows you to increase its usage scope.

-There are multiple ways to extend Teams, so every app is unique.
-Some only have one capability, such as a webhook, while others have more than one feature to give users various options.
-For example, your app can display data in a central location, that is, the **tab** and present that same information through a conversational interface, that is, the **bot**.
+You can only one capability, such as a webhook, while others have more than one feature to give users various options.

+These capabilities can exist across different scopes.
+For example, your app can display data in a central shared location, that is, the tab and present that same information through a personal conversational interface, that is, the bot.

 ## App capabilities